 I didn’t want to disturb the dust of a deteriorating factory, but curiosity got the better of me.
 I explored the taste testing booths, and what I found blew me away.
 I can’t type in the entire non-disclosure or liability papers, but holy hell… They’re pretty brutal.
 Even donating plasma for the war effort didn’t have this many terms of agreement.
 And one of the taste results I read?
 It sounds like the guy ascended into nirvana.
 No thanks, I’ll keep my mortal mind restrained to reality, I think.

 April 2nd, 2078:

-Keeping that in mind, I sent fifteen crates up to the University and made certain to send a message with the boys that the Nuka was for the fire department, the police, and the students.
+Keeping that in mind, I sent fifteen crates (ninety-six bottles times four columns, for those keeping count) up to the University.
+I made certain to send a message with the boys that the Nuka was for the fire department, the police, and the students.
 A liquid peace treaty, if you like.

 So, for the month of March, that’s ninety-seven crates sent out, forty-three to Charleston, twenty-five to Morgantown, eight to Flatwoods (in exchange for two mechanics and machine parts), seven with the medical teams, six to VTU, and eight given out free to refugees who pass by the factory.

 I’m going to be very sad when the ingredients in this factory run out.
 I’ve seen a lot of faces brighten up to drink Nuka-Cola again.
 From what I hear, the next closest Nuka Bottling Plant is in D.C., and I’m not about to travel east; from the stories the refugees tell me, the capital got blown to hell and back.
 I realized that offering irradiated soda to already sickly irradiated people wasn’t a good idea, but just the opportunity of tasting America’s number-one soda again made people happy for the first time in months.
 These moments make enduring the factory’s lack of air conditioning and constant assembly line malfunctions worth it.